What is solitary confinement?

 Solitary confinement cells, in particular, are now used to warehouse thousands of individuals with mental illness.
 In a 2003 report, Human Rights Watch estimated, based on available state data, that one-third to one-half of those held in isolation had some form of mental illness.

-Most prisons and jails have a serious shortage of trained mental health staff, and the mental health professionals working in these facilities often complain of restrictions to providing adequate treatment.
-In some facilities, treatment for people in solitary sometimes consists of weekly or monthly mental health checks that are conducted through the feeding slot in cell doors.
-Although people with underlying mental illnesses are at significantly greater risk of self-harm and suicide, people who self-harm are sometimes punished for their actions and individuals perceived to be suicidal are frequently placed in completely bare “strip cells.”
+Most prisons and jails have shortages of trained mental health staff, and existing staff often face restrictions to providing treatment.
+In some facilities, treatment for people in solitary consists of weekly or monthly mental health checks that are conducted through the feeding slots in cell doors.
+Although people with underlying mental illnesses are at significantly greater risk of self-harm and suicide if placed in isolation, people who self-harm are sometimes punished for their actions with terms in solitary, and individuals perceived to be suicidal are frequently placed in completely bare “strip cells.”

 What are the neurological and physical effects of solitary confinement?

-In a 2016 article, Director of the Criminal Justice & Health Program at University of California, San Francisco Dr. Brie Williams explained some of the physical effects of isolation: “Such a prolonged lack of sunlight can cause Vitamin D deficiency, putting older adults at risk for fractures and falls, a leading cause of hospitalization and death.
-Moreover, exercise – even the little we get walking from sofa to kitchen to bedroom – is crucial for maintaining health among all ages.
-It is also an important preventative measure, and sometimes treatment, for many conditions – hypertension, diabetes, arthritis, heart disease, among others.
+In a 2016 article, Dr. Brie Williams, Director of the Criminal Justice & Health Program at UC San Francisco, called the health effects of solitary “under-documented,” but pointed to some known risks: “Such a prolonged lack of sunlight can cause Vitamin D deficiency, putting older adults at risk for fractures and falls, a leading cause of hospitalization and death.
+Moreover, exercise—even the little we get walking from sofa to kitchen to bedroom—is crucial for maintaining health among all ages.
+It is also an important preventative measure, and sometimes treatment, for many conditions—hypertension, diabetes, arthritis, heart disease, among others.
 These conditions are disproportionately common, at younger ages, among prisoners.”
-Still, Williams said, “The physical health effects of [solitary] are under-documented.”

 In June of 2018, University of California Santa Cruz held a conference of global experts, where Dr. Craig Haney talked about the growing attention being placed on the physical damage caused by solitary.
 “Being isolated tends to make people feel depressed, which isn’t terribly shocking.
 But being lonely or socially excluded also places people at significantly greater risk of becoming physically ill and of dying at a younger age.
 It’s less intuitive, but it parallels the psychologically adverse effects.”